NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 In this section we will describe how to run stereo with mapprojected images for DigitalGlobe/Maxar cameras for Earth.
-The same process can be used for any satellite images from any vendor.
+The same process can be used for any satellite images from any vendor (:numref:`other-mapproj`).

 Unlike the previous section, here we will use an external DEM to mapproject onto, rather than creating our own.
 We will use a variant of